 KNOWLEDGE: Students should be able to describe:

-- the three major categories of shock, their pathophysiology, and their most common underlying etiologies;
+- the four major categories of shock, their pathophysiology, and their most common underlying etiologies

-- the physical exam findings which differentiate septic shock from hypovolemic and/or cardiogenic shock;
+- the physical exam findings which differentiate the different causes of shock

-- the hemodynamic profiles of septic, hypovolemic, and cardiogenic shock;
+- the hemodynamic profiles of the different types of shock

 SKILLS: Students should be able to: